And after Roe was eradicated, MAGA radicals opened the floodgates for draconian and cruel bans on women's choice across America.

 Yeah.

-And you know what's sad, like this whole show that you've done, you know, whether we're talking about the Economy, or we're talking about, you know, Israel, or we're talking about, you know, the persecution that we're watching against one man because he dared to be a disruptor.
+Like this whole show that you've done, you know, whether we're talking about the economy or we're talking about, you know, Israel or we're talking about, you know, the persecution that we're watching against one man because he dared to be a disruptor.

-You may not like the way he disrupts, but he certainly is there for the American people, whether you like it or not, is not what we're talking about.
+You may not like the way he disrupts, but he certainly is there for the American people, whether you like it or not is not what we're talking about.

-What we're talking about is was gas cheaper?
+What we're talking about is, was gas cheaper?

 Were groceries cheaper?